They make Ponicode: Baptiste Bouffaut, CTO

-Baptise: To put it simply, my role is about building the best team to reach Ponicode’s strong ambition.
+Baptise: To put it simply, my role is about building the best team to reach CircleCI’s strong ambition.
 This answer might strike you as quite atypical.
 It is far from the standard idea of what a CTO does.
 The acronym does not sound like a very people focused position and people usually expect a technical expert who is focused on the how rather than on the who.
 I take a different approach.
 In my opinion the CTO is dedicated to building a technical team, to find the right combination of skilled and experienced people and get this team to focus on the why of the project and turn the vision of the startup into reality.

-Once that environment is available I can focus on helping to bring the greatest ideas the team came up with into reality while ensuring that they are aligned with what the market needs.
+Once that environment is available I can focus on helping to bring the greatest ideas the team comes up with to reality while ensuring that they are aligned with what the market needs.
 This product market fit concept is essential for the company’s success.
 My role is consequently two faced.
 On the one hand I ensure that the team is creative and disruptive.
 On the other hand I need to filter those ideas to make sure we focus on the company’s raison d’être and the market’s needs.

 Beyond that I tend to take care of a lot of peripheral tasks given the fact that we are a small team and a startup: a lot of recruitment related tasks, admin, product management.
 But I am gradually handing this over to new staff members with the appropriate expertise.
 This enables me to put more time and energy into my main role: leading the tech team toward a technological breakthrough, work on patents and research papers.

 Baptiste: The team of course.
 The founders were the only members when I arrived: experts in their fields who are highly motivated and passionate.
 The secret of this team of founders: an innovative vision mixed with a unique sense of market pragmatism.
 They are not mad lab scientists but professionals deeply rooted to the ground.
 They always keep users’ benefits in sight when they perform research and they innovate but always towards users’ benefits.
 In my opinion it is rare to find a team who has figured out the delicate balance between innovation and market.
-Every team member has individually this mindset and this is what persuaded me to join the adventure right away.
+Every team member individually has this mindset and this is what persuaded me to join the adventure right away.

-Beyond that the co founding team shares a will to create a people-focused company culture.
+Beyond that, the co founding team shares a will to create a people-focused company culture.
 Finding people who share this personal conviction that being people focused is the way to success was key to my decision to join the team.
 The DNA of this team is made of benevolence, inclusion and honesty.
 And ever since I joined, I just take this DNA, cultivate it and share it with the new team members over time.

 Where does artificial intelligence stand in all of this?

 Baptiste: AI is something I have been obsessed with for a while.
 I have always had personal projects gravitating around it.
 To become CTO in an AI powered company is a logical step to my personal path.
 I studied advanced math after high school and I wondered for a while how useful that knowledge would become in my career.
 I am now proud to put some meaning back into all this knowledge I have accumulated.
-The art of mathematics is now useful to me to build machine learning models for Ponicode.
+The art of mathematics is now useful to me to build machine learning models for CircleCI france (ex Ponicode).
 Principles that already existed when I was studying 20 years ago are at the foundation of AI.
 I now use those principles every day in my work to build industrialized AI.

 My work in AI reconciled me with math and further than that it confirmed my deep love for advanced mathematics.